yarnpkg/berry/packages/docusaurus/docs/advanced/01-general-reference/error-codes.md

 One of your workspaces should depend on a dependency but doesn't.

 A [constraint](/features/constraints) has been put into effect that declares that the specified workspace must depend on the specified range of the specified dependency.
-Since it currently doesn't, Yarn emits this error when running `yarn constraints check`.
-In order to fix it simply run `yarn constraints fix` which will autofix all such errors.
+Since it currently doesn't, Yarn emits this error when running `yarn constraints`.
+In order to fix it simply run `yarn constraints --fix` which will autofix all such errors.

 ## YN0024 - `CONSTRAINTS_INCOMPATIBLE_DEPENDENCY`

 One of your workspaces should depend on a specific version of a dependency but doesn't.

 A [constraint](/features/constraints) has been put into effect that declares that the specified workspace must depend on the specified range of the specified dependency.
-Since it currently doesn't, Yarn emits this error when running `yarn constraints check`.
-In order to fix it simply run `yarn constraints fix` which will autofix all such errors.
+Since it currently doesn't, Yarn emits this error when running `yarn constraints`.
+In order to fix it simply run `yarn constraints --fix` which will autofix all such errors.

 ## YN0025 - `CONSTRAINTS_EXTRANEOUS_DEPENDENCY`

 One of your workspaces shouldn't depend on one of the dependencies it lists.

 A [constraint](/features/constraints) has been put into effect that declares that the specified workspace must depend on the specified range of the specified dependency.
-Since it currently doesn't, Yarn emits this error when running `yarn constraints check`.
-In order to fix it simply run `yarn constraints fix` which will autofix all such errors.
+Since it currently doesn't, Yarn emits this error when running `yarn constraints`.
+In order to fix it simply run `yarn constraints --fix` which will autofix all such errors.

 ## YN0026 - `CONSTRAINTS_INVALID_DEPENDENCY`

 One of your workspaces lists an invalid dependency.

 A [constraint](/features/constraints) has been put into effect that declares that the specified workspace probably shouldn't depend on the specified dependency in its current state.
-Since it currently does, Yarn emits this error when running `yarn constraints check`.
+Since it currently does, Yarn emits this error when running `yarn constraints`.
 Fixing this error require manual intervention as the fix is ambiguous from Yarn's point of view.

 ## YN0027 - `CANT_SUGGEST_RESOLUTIONS`